-The following visualization presents the relationship between child mortality – measured as the share of children dying before their fifth birthday – and healthcare expenditure per capita.
+The visualization presents the relationship between child mortality – measured as the share of children dying before their fifth birthday – and healthcare expenditure per capita.
 Global data on health expenditure per capita is available since 1995 and in this chart we show the level of both measures in the first and last year for which data is available.
 The arrows connect these two observations, thereby showing the change over time for all countries in the world.
 We can see that child mortality is declining as more money is spent on health.

-Focusing on change over time we can see a particularly striking fact: while there is huge inequality in levels – child mortality in the best-performing countries is almost 100-times lower than in the worst – inequality in trends is surprisingly stable.
+Focusing on change over time we can see a particularly striking fact: while there is a huge inequality in levels – child mortality in the best-off countries is almost 100-times lower than in the worst – inequality in trends is surprisingly low.
 Specifically, if you look at the paths over time it is surprising how little heterogeneity there is between very different countries in the world.
 No matter whether it is a rich country in Europe or a much poorer country in Africa, the proportional decline in child mortality associated with a proportional increase in health expenditure is remarkably similar.

 The visualization also shows the very high global inequality in health spending per capita that is still prevalent today.
-In the Central African Republic only 25 international-$ are spent per capita while on the other end of the distribution, in the US, 9,403 international-$ are spent.
+In the Central African Republic only int.-$25 spent per capita while on the other end of the distribution, in the US, int.-$9,403 are spent.
 The ratio between the two countries is 376; on average Americans spent more on health per day than a person in the Central African Republic spends in an entire year.
 This is a very large gap, considering that International-$ are adjusted for price differences between countries – if price differences were not taken into account, and the spending would have been expressed in US-$ by simply using the exchange rate between the different currencies, the difference would be even larger.

 The results here are similar to the strong correlation between healthcare expenditure and life expectancy that we noted in the previous section.

-The above-mentioned cross-sectional relationships cannot be interpreted causally because countries differs in a number of ways that simultaneously affect health outcomes and health expenditure.
+The above-mentioned cross-sectional relationships cannot be interpreted causally because countries differ in a number of ways that simultaneously affect health outcomes and health expenditure.
 Income is one of them.
 But we can get a step closer by concentrating on countries with similar income per capita, and looking at changes across time for each country, which eliminates the potential confounding effect of country-specific time-invariant factors.

-The following graph visualizes the relationship between life expectancy and health expenditure, for a number of OECD countries across the period 1970-2014.
+The graph visualizes the relationship between life expectancy and health expenditure, for a number of OECD countries since 1970.
 Two points are worth mentioning.
 Firstly, all countries in this graph have followed an upward trajectory (life expectancy increased as health expenditure increased), but the U.S. stands out as an exception following a much flatter trajectory; gains in life expectancy from additional health spending in the U.S. were much smaller than in the other high-income countries, particularly since the mid-1980s.
 And secondly, the gains for all countries (except for the U.S.) were not diminishing, as in the previous graph.
 This suggests that there are many other factors affecting life expectancy, that are not determined by healthcare spending.
 Indeed, as we have pointed out before, healthcare is just one of many inputs to produce health.

 The ever-elusive question of causality is not fully addressed in the analysis above (the issue of time varying unobservables and potential simultaneity remains), but the presented visualizations are nevertheless indicative of a clear and strong relationship; the health returns to healthcare investment suggested by the figures above are substantial, particularly for low-income countries.
-Indeed, these returns coupled with the returns estimated for conditional-cash-transfer programs in low and middle income countries,37 suggest that with current world-wide resources – suitably targeted – it could be feasible to drastically reduce world inequality in health outcomes and achieve the so-called “grand convergence”.38
+Indeed, these returns coupled with the returns estimated for conditional-cash-transfer programs in low and middle income countries,35 suggest that with current world-wide resources – suitably targeted – it could be feasible to drastically reduce world inequality in health outcomes and achieve the so-called “grand convergence”.36

 The main source of data on international healthcare expenditure is the World Health Organisation (WHO), more specifically the global health expenditure database.
 This is the same data published by the World Bank (World Development Indicators) and Gapminder.
-It is also the source of the health expenditure tables in the World Health Statistics Report and the WHO Global Health Observatory; and it is used as an input to the Development Assistance for Health Database from the IHME.39
+It is also the source of the health expenditure tables in the World Health Statistics Report and the WHO Global Health Observatory; and it is used as an input to the Development Assistance for Health Database from the IHME.37

 WHO data is produced mainly from national reports, but it also relies on reports from international organizations.
 The health statistics from the Organisation for Economic Co-operation and Development (OECD), specifically the Health Expenditure and Financing Dataset, are one of the inputs used by the WHO.
 Other important inputs from international organizations are the EUROSTAT database and the United Nations national accounts statistics.
 Since the WHO relies on a number of sources, its estimates do not always coincide with e.g. national statistics or OECD reports.